 Exclusion of gain from DC Zone assets.
-If the corporation sold or exchanged a District of Columbia Enterprise Zone (DC Zone) asset held for more than 5 years, it may exclude any qualified capital gain.
+If the corporation sold or exchanged a District of Columbia Enterprise Zone (DC Zone) asset acquired after December 31, 1997, and held for more than 5 years, it may exclude any qualified capital gain.
 The exclusion applies to an interest in, or property of, certain businesses operating in the District of Columbia.